-Name The name used to identify the transmitter may be changed. Туре Select the type of sensor to be connected.
-The choice of Analog Input is only avail- able if that type of sensor card is installed.
+Name The name used to identify the sensor may be changed. Туре Select the type of sensor to be connected.

-5.2.10 DI State
+5.2.11 DI State

 The details for this type of input include the current state with a custom message for open versus closed, alarms, the status of the interlock, and the current type of input setting.